andersfibiger/csharper/README.md

 This extension contributes the following settings:

-* `csharper.restartOmnisharpAfterMocking`: restart omnisharp server after mocking
+* No Settings for now

 ## Known Issues